CodeKokeshi/Conceal-File-in-Image/README.md

 1. **Concealing Files within an Image**
    Embed a ZIP file into a PNG image, creating a single, concealed file that’s indistinguishable from an ordinary image.
 2. **Decrypting Concealed Files**
-   Extract and recover hidden ZIP files from a concealed image, restoring your data effortlessly.
+   Extract and recover hidden ZIP files from a concealed image, restoring your data.

 ---

 ## 🚀 Features
 - **Concealment**: Hide your ZIP file inside a PNG image with just a few clicks.
-- **Decryption**: Recover hidden ZIP files from an image seamlessly.
+- **Decryption**: Recover hidden ZIP files from an image.
-- **User-Friendly Interface**: Intuitive GUI for selecting files, directories, and executing actions.
+- **User-Friendly Interface**: Basic GUI for selecting files, directories, and executing actions.
 - **Error Handling**: Clear and informative messages for every step of the process.

 ---